brettcannon/release-often/README.md

 The purpose of this action is to make project maintenance as easy as possible for PyPI-hosted projects by removing the need to decide when to release.
 By releasing after every relevant PR is merged, not only is the question of whether to release gone, but the overhead of remembering how to even do a release and then preparing one is also gone.
 It also allows for releases to occur in situations where you may not have easy access to a checkout or machine setup to make a release (e.g. merging a PR from your phone).
 As well, contributors will be able to benefit from their hard work much faster than having to wait for the gathering of multiple changes together into a single release.

 Do note that this action is not designed to work for all projects.
-There are legitimate reasons to want to do a release until it contains multiple changes.
+There are legitimate reasons to bundle multiple changes in a release.
 This action is specifically tailored towards smaller -- typically single-maintainer -- projects where PR merges are infrequent and the release process alone makes up a sizable amount of the cost of maintenance.

-## Steps
+## Outline
 1. Update the version number according to a label on the merged PR
 2. Update the changelog based on the commit message
 3. Commit the above updates